- 1 Top 7 Best Transmission Jacks Compared

 WHY WE LIKE IT: A heavy capacity (1000 lb) telescopic transmission jack for use with a hydraulic lift that has safety top of mind.
 Chain tie downs keep your transition secure while a foot pedal allows for hands-free height adjustment.

 Towing a jack with you is as essential as the best rooftop cargo carrier.
 If you’re working with a floor jack, then this high profile, telescopic transmission lift from Sunex is a must-have.
-You’ll appreciate the 75.5-inch extended maximum height that allows you to comfortable access and remove transmissions.
-The hands-free oversized foot pump and release pedal offers a precise slow controlled raising and lowering mechanism to get the height exactly where you need it.
+You’ll appreciate the 75.5-inch extended maximum height that allows you to comfortably access and remove transmissions.
+The hands-free oversized foot-operated pump and release pedal offers a precise slow controlled raising and lowering mechanism to get the height exactly where you need it.
 You’ll also like the extended range of motion thanks to the enhanced angles you can achieve.
 The saddle can be moved 30 degrees from side to side, 53 degrees forward, and 30 degrees back.

 Safety is a major priority with this transmission jack thanks to the chain tie downs and nylon strap that keeps the transmission securely in place.
 An overload valve will prevent you from using the transmission jack with loads in excess of its rating.
 Plus the wide base legs offer enhanced stability while casters help you safely move your transmission to your workspace.